RDI-20023 - Radiographic skills and Image Interpretation 2 (Apprentice Route)

 Intended Learning Outcomes

-Assess the diagnostic quality of images and appreciate common artefacts with how to reduce their effects.¿¿: 1,2
+Assess the diagnostic quality of images, appreciate common artifacts and techniques to reduce their impact both in the general and cross-sectional specialties.: 1,2

 Study hours